 Question 3.
 Are their any dig sites across the world you would love to visit?
 If so what are they?

 Yeah I have a quite a few.
 I won’t mention them all as there are so many.
-I have always wanted to visit Wyoming, ever since I saw a documentary on Dinosaur fieldwork there when I was younger.
+I have always wanted to visit Wyoming, ever since I saw a documentary on dinosaur fieldwork there at the Morrison Formation when I was younger.
 The Hell Creek Formation in particular is one site I would really like to see along with the Judith River Formation.
 Dinosaur Provincial Park in Canada is another place I would love to visit and there are lots of others.

 Question 4.
 What sparked your interest in a career in Palaeontology?